top of page

 Here's a little YouTube video that might help with the thought:

-So in the spirit of simplifying this concept as much as one can, what’s something you can do immediately?
+So, in the spirit of simplifying this concept as much as possible, what can you do immediately?

-In your weekly planning (which is preferably the start of the week or the last day of your week for the week ahead), list your top three most important tasks/projects/initiatives you want to accomplish or progress toward next week.
+In your weekly planning (preferably the start of the week or the last day of your week for the week ahead), list your top three most important tasks/projects/initiatives you want to accomplish or progress toward next week.

-To start out, these items can be what are top of mind.
-However, you will eventually want to develop structure around where these items are moving you towards IE are they progressing you towards a personal or professional goal you have set?
+To start, these items can be what are top of mind.
+However, you will eventually want to develop structure around where these items are moving you towards IE, are they progressing you towards a personal or professional goal you have set?
 Are they getting you closer to fulfilling your desired life?

 Why is scheduling so important?